Communication Arts, Bachelor of Science

 The media industry values professionals with strong business knowledge and skills.
 This program, therefore, stresses courses in management, marketing and business administration.
 The heavy emphasis on business administration has enabled our graduates to find employment in the general business sector as well as media-related businesses.
 Our graduates have this unique business background that other competing colleges do not offer their students.

 Internships are crucial to studying and experiencing the media industry, and our close proximity to New York City, the media capital of the world, strengthens the degree and further prepares students for a highly diverse and competitive, rapidly changing media environment.
 Juniors and Seniors can take internships for credit.

 Dr. Tuija Parikka, Director

 Dr. Deborah Greh, Director

 Communication Arts Program (Staten Island Campus)

-Admission requirements for the B.S. degree in Television and Film are identical to those currently outlined for admission to a four-year, Bachelor of Science degree in the College of Professional Studies.
+Admission requirements for the B.S. degree in Communication Arts are identical to those currently outlined for admission to a four-year, Bachelor of Science degree in the College of Professional Studies.

 For more information about admission to this and other acclaimed undergraduate programs at St. John’s University, please contact us directly at the campus of your choice:

 Admission Office - Staten Island campus